-Throughout our 97 years educating 9-12th graders, St. Anthony High School’s students have come to us from all neighborhoods, all ethnicities, and all economic backgrounds.
-This was true when I was a student, and it is still true today.
+Throughout our history, St. Anthony High School’s students have come to us from all neighborhoods, all ethnicities and all economic backgrounds.
+This was true when we were founded in 1920, and it is still true today.

-Today, 28% of St. Anthony High School’s students have incomes below $20,000 per year.
+Today, 28% of St. Anthony High School’s students have incomes below $25,000 per year.
 This is poverty level and these students’ families would never be able to afford a Catholic education without significant financial assistance.
-But beyond these poorest families, hundreds of others qualify for some level of financial aid due to their family size, number of children in Catholic school, or special circumstances.
+But beyond these poorest families, hundreds of others qualify for some level of financial aid due to their family size, number of children in Catholic school or special circumstances.

 St. Anthony is committed to supporting the Archdiocese of Los Angeles’ pledge to extend an education to every child regardless of economic background, and thus 58% of St. Anthony’s students currently qualify for some financial aid at some level.
 No student who is qualified and has a sincere desire to attend St. Anthony has ever been turned away.

 An education at St. Anthony changes the lives of students, their families and ultimately our community, having the very real power to effectively break the cycle of poverty and crime through education.
-Over the past eight years, 100% of our graduates have gone on to college or to proudly serve in the military.
-Our enrollment for the 2016-17 school year is 564 students, comprised of students from all neighborhoods and representing all ethnicities.
+Over the past nine years, 100% of our graduates have gone on to college or to proudly serve in the military.
+Our enrollment for the 2018-2019 school year is 575 students, comprised of students from all neighborhoods and representing all ethnicities.

 Saints today are 33% Caucasian, 31% Hispanic, 15% African American, 10% Filipino, 6% Asian/Pacific Islander and 5% Multi-Racial.
 They reflect the City of Long Beach's diversity and the surrounding communities we serve.
 They are all filled with Saints pride, hope for the future and gratitude for the opportunity to be a Saint.